MicrobiologyETHZ/Methods_in_Microbiomics/docs/taxonomic_profiling/zDB.rst

 Target Audience
 ^^^^^^^^^^^^^^^
-`zDB`_ has been developed for both newbies in genomics, who don’t have the experience to handle bioinformatics tools, and trained bioinformaticians, who would like to invest in a reproducible tool.
+`zDB`_ has been developed for both newbies in genomics, who don’t have the experience with bioinformatics tools, and trained bioinformaticians, who would like to invest in a reproducible tool.
 Therefore, don’t be scared and don’t hesitate to use it!

 zDB: Analysis Pipeline
 ^^^^^^^^^^^^^^^^^^^^^^
-The analysis pipeline built in zDB can support different types of analysis according to the user’s needs.
+The analysis pipeline built in `zDB`_ can support different types of analysis according to the user’s needs.
 Indeed, a core set of analyses is run by default, while optional analyses can be separately added.

 Supported analyses: